 Workers comp cases often take years to resolve.
 The injury happens, you have to treat with doctors until you are released.
 If the insurance company won’t make a reasonable settlement offer, you have to set the matter for trial.
 If you get a good result at trial the insurance company will likely appeal.
 The appeal goes to the Mississippi Workers’ Compensation Commission.
 Depending on how the Commission rules, the case could be appealed again from the Commission to the Mississippi Supreme Court.
 The Mississippi Supreme Court will likely send the case to the Mississippi Court of Appeals.
 The Court of Appeals will likely take 9 months to a year to rule on the case.
 Therefore, the entire process from injury to appellate court ruling could take 3-5 years.

-In the settlement we reached Tuesday, the claimant was injured in 2016.
+In the settlement that our Gulfport injury attorneys reached on Tuesday, the claimant was injured in 2016.
 He finished treating in 2017.
 The entire case was resolved in 2018 for a figure that is likely more than a judge would have awarded at trial.
 That is the beauty of settling a workers comp case at mediation.

 Call us today if you sustained a serious injury on the job.
 Our workers comp lawyers represent injured workers across the Mississippi Gulf Coast including but not limited to Bay St. Louis, Gulfport, Biloxi, Ocean Springs, Gautier, and Pascagoula.